sigsum/sigsum/doc/design.md

 ### 3.3 - Summary
-Sigsum logs are sharded and can be shut down _safely_ in the future because verification on the verifier-side is not interactive.
+Sigsum logs are sharded and can be shut down _safely_ in the future because verification for end-users is not interactive.

 The difficulty of bypassing public logging is based on the difficulty of controlling enough independent witnesses.
 A witness checks that a log's tree